 Breezy, 1973, directed by Clint Eastwood.

-Holden is so moving in this.
+William is so moving in this.
 Perfectly conveying his character tentatively allowing himself to fall in love and be vulnerable for the first time in years.
-Holden lets himself appear nervous, hesitant and vulnerable on screen.
+William lets himself appear nervous, hesitant and vulnerable on screen.
 I love him in this role because he makes what Frank is going through believable, and you really feel his hesitation and conflicted emotions.

 I think it is quite a brave role for him to have taken actually.
 He isn’t a movie star in this, he is just a regular guy undergoing a transforming event in his life.
 He really makes you feel what Frank is going through.William acts his age here, his character is not a dashing ladies man in control of this situation.

 William also shows us just how much effort Frank is putting in to try and change his introverted nature.Holden and Lenz work very well together, and there is a real tenderness in their shared intimate moments(both the emotional and the physical scenes.)

 This film shows us that love is worth the risk.
 Who cares what other people think?
 Enjoy the remaining years of life and have fun.
 I am always left feeling exactly this at the end of this film.
 Life may not end up being perfect for this couple, but they’re certainly going to try and have a good time together.
 I especially love William in the beach scene where Breezy kisses Frank for the first time.
 He is taken aback, then you see something on his face that makes you realise he has fallen for her just as much as she has for him.

 This is a film very much deserving of much more recognition.
 Two fantastic lead performances, an adorable dog with the saddest eyes I’ve ever seen, and a poignant and funny story to tell.
 If you’ve never seen it before, I highly recommend watching it.

 3- Golden Boy